orkes-io/orkes-conductor-client/docs/queue/kafka.md

 QueueWorkerConfiguration getKafkaProducer() throws Exception {
     return new KafkaProducer(KAFKA_BOOTSTRAP_SERVERS_CONFIG)
-            // send messages in chunks of 1024 bytes, instead of default every new data .withConfiguration(ProducerConfig.BATCH_SIZE_CONFIG, "1024");
+            // send messages in chunks of 16kb, instead of default every new data .withConfiguration(ProducerConfig.BATCH_SIZE_CONFIG, "16384");
 }
 ```

+**Before sending this configuration to the Conductor server, don't forget to create a topic with the same name at your Kafka cluster before proceeding into next steps.** Here's a little handy reference to help you [quickstart](https://kafka.apache.org/quickstart#quickstart_createtopic).

 Now, the Conductor server must receive this brand new configuration: